 It often takes a while to line up the help you require.
 Whatever your needs, if you file for divorce first, you have the opportunity to assemble your team ahead of time.

 Related Reading: Sweat Equity and Divorce Settlements

 In the duration of a divorce, there are several matters you can’t wait to deal with.

 When you file first, that means you’re the one filing for temporary orders.
 You get to define the issues to be addressed.

-- Who will the kids live with?
+- Where will the kids live?